jensen-benard/complexity-exploration/README.md

-# Logistic Map
+# Complexity Exploration
-An exploration of the logistic map function
+- logistic-map.ipynb: an exploration of the logistic map function